-30120403 Micro-Computer Control for Mechanical System 3 credits 48 hours electromechanical control system but also help students to acquire knowledge.
+30120403Micro-Computer Control for Mechanical System3 credits48 hours

+This course combines software training with hardware training together, which makes it not only focuses on the practice research of typical parts of electromechanical control system but also help students to acquire knowledge.
 In a word, it is a both integrated and practical course which combines the usage of knowledge with the ability to produce knowledge.
 Additionally, this course focuses on students' self-learning, supplemented with teaching by professors.
 Students spend 2/3 of credit hours in the practicable manufacture, while professors participate during the process and discuss with students in order to help them solve practical problems, which can improve students' abilities to self-learning, self-thinking and practice.